villeverkkonen/openrsc-exp-tracker/README.md

     }
     ```
 2. From scheduler.py file search for text "Overall" and replace it with skill of your choice, for example "Agility"
 3. From same scheduler.py file you can also change how often the webscraping happens.
-Though it would be nice not to trigger it too often to not stress test rsc.vet too much.
+Though it would be nice not to trigger it too often to not stress test rsc.vet too much
 4. Dummy test data generating script work in progress
 5. You might want to comment out the task from file scheduler.py so it doesn't trigger the scraping if you don't need it.
 If you for example create the data manually through API call or straight to the database.
+There are also commented some alternate tasks to trigger the scraping instantly when app is built.

 ### Technology keywords
 - Python backend